Accredited Animal Behaviour Consultant & Certified Force Free Dog Training Practitioner.

 ABOUT ME

-My methods are safe, practical, ethical, and evidence-based in science.
-I also work with a variety of veterinarians across the country, and have worked with many dog rescues in aiding the rehabilitation of rehomed dogs.
+My methods are safe, practical, evidence-based, and backed by science.
+I partner with veterinarians internationally and have helped many dog rescues, supporting families with their rehomed dogs.

 Order today A friend named Dog